Test ID: HBAG Hepatitis B Surface Antigen, Serum

 Forms

-If not ordering electronically, complete, print, and send Gastroenterology and Hepatology Client Test Request (T728) with the specimen.
+If not ordering electronically, complete, print, and send Gastroenterology and Hepatology Test Request (T728) with the specimen.

 mml-hepatitis